-Their nervous systems respond with more hyper-arousal, like pressing their foot on the car accelerator.
-Or they experience more hypo-arousal, like pressing their foot on the brake to slow down.
+HSP’s nervous systems respond with more hyper-arousal, like pressing their foot on the car accelerator which can result in chronic anxiety if left unchecked.
+Or they experience more hypo-arousal, like pressing their foot on the brake to slow down which can result in depression.
 Or they vacillate between the two, fluctuating between anxiety and depression.

-Highly sensitive people are more prone to develop post-traumatic stress disorder (PTSD) when they experience trauma, but with adept psychotherapy the effects of trauma can be healed.
+Highly sensitive people are more prone to develop post-traumatic stress disorder (PTSD) when they experience trauma.
+But there is hope and help.
+With adept psychotherapy the effects of trauma can be healed.
 (See reference 6.)
 It’s best to seek therapy as soon as possible after a troubling incident to return the nervous system to resilience.